How to buy the best baby monitor

 Smart technology has meant new companies springing up with sleek new devices that turn your iPhone, iPad or iPod Touch into a device to keep an eye on your baby.
 We've got reviews of iBaby baby monitors.

-But if you prefer to spend your money with more traditional baby brands, Tomy and Chicco, famous for their tech toys (Chicco) and pushchairs (Chicco) are also big in the baby monitors market.
+But if you prefer to spend your money with more traditional baby brands, Tomy and Chicco, famous for their tech toys and pushchairs are also big in the baby monitors market.